NFC Notes: Dak Prescott, Montez Sweat, Commanders, Cowboys, Giants

 Commanders

-Commanders DC Jack Del Rio wants to focus on having pass rusher Montez Sweat finish more of his plays, which was something they emphasized to DL Daron Payne last season that contributed greatly to his success.
+Commanders DC Jack Del Rio thinks DE Montez Sweat could be on the verge of a breakout season similar to how DT Daron Payne performed last year.

-“I think that was really the message for Daron Payne going into last year,” Del Rio said on Sweat finishing more plays, via CommandersWire.com.
+“I think that was really the message for Daron Payne going into last year,” Del Rio said, via CommandersWire.
 “He was very disruptive the year before and left a lot on the plate.
 I think Montez is in a similar situation.
 I think he’s been very close, very disruptive, done a lot of really good things.
 I mean, he’s a good football player, and when he starts finishing at a higher rate, his numbers are gonna explode.
 I anticipate him having that kind of a year for us.”

-- The Commanders have hired Preston Biro in a football analytics role.
-(Seth Walder)

 Cowboys